alexander-klokov/image-convolution/README.md

 - prepares data structures and parameters, including calculating the optimal _gridSize_ and _blockSize_;
 - launches pre-compiled kernels optimized for the input image and the specific GPU architecture;
-- Handles synchronization and data flow.
+- handles synchronization and data flow.

 The automatically selected kernel _ForEachPixelNaiveInLargeImage_ demonstrated nearly perfect performance: